xdevelnet-unmaintained/ruleset/README.md

     * Do you really think that putting ``static`` keyword everywhere (especially before function declarations) is good idea?
 Stop it, please!
 Just use it when u REALLY know it's not redundant.
 When some function is required only for internal library usage, of course - it may be good to hiding it from IDE suggestions.
 If you experiencing troubles with function names collisions - your function naming is BAD anyway.
     * Gotophobia.
 Sometimes you can just put one ``goto`` statement and carry on.
 Do not produce unreadable code because someone told you that ``goto`` is evil.
     * When you're writing library, PLEASE, write documentation.
 I don't ask you about full featured formatted high quality pdf development manual!
 Comments can be still enough.
-Spending people's time is good when someone pay them for that.
+Wasting people's time is good when someone pay them for that.